 What do you care?

-I especially hate fat overfed cats.
+I especially hate fat, overfed cats.

-Clearly, you're making that very much.
+Clearly, you're making that very cats.

 Don't fat shame.

-Excuse me, you turn them into what the size of one cat is.
+You turn them into what the size of one cat is.

 Imagine the size of five cats.

-That's like I get your lunch every day.
+It's like I get your lunch every day.

-I feed the kids.
+I feed the cats.

-Okay, yeah, what do you get me every day?
+What do you get me every day?

 I get a salad.